ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 "Slashing" is the burning of some amount of validator funds and immediate ejection from the active validator set.
 In Phase 0, there are two ways in which funds can be slashed -- [proposal slashing](#proposal-slashing) and [attestation slashing](#casper-slashing).
 Although being slashed has serious repercussions, it is simple enough to avoid being slashed all together by remaining _consistent_ with respect to the messages you have previously signed.

-_Note_: signed data must be within the same `ForkData` context to conflict.
+_Note_: Signed data must be within the same `Fork` context to conflict.
 Messages cannot be slashed across forks.

 ### Proposal slashing